-Palestinains regard Jerusalem as the capital of the State of Palestine, and the city's borders have been the subject of bilateral talks.
+Palestinians regard Jerusalem as the capital of the State of Palestine, and the city's borders have been the subject of bilateral talks.

-A team of experts assembled by Ehud Barak in 2000 concluded that the city must be divided, since Israel had failed to achieve any of its national aims there.
+A team of experts assembled by Ehud Barak in 2000 concluded that the city must be divided since Israel had failed to achieve any of its national aims there.

 A poll taken at the same time indicated that 65-70% of the public regard it as a divided city, and 56% would accept a partition.

-A strong longing for peace is symbolized by the peace Monument (with farming tools made out of scrap weapons), facing the Old City wall near the former Israeli-jordanian border and quoting from the book of Isaiah in Arabic and Hebrew.
+A strong longing for peace is symbolized by the Peace Monument (with farming tools made out of scrap weapons), facing the Old City wall near the former Israeli-Jordanian border and quoting from the book of Isaiah in Arabic and Hebrew.